a-kh-sabzi/Variational-Autoencoder/README.md

 ## Introduction

 This project implements a Variational Autoencoder (VAE) that takes a handwritten digit as input and encodes it as a multivariate normal distribution where all of the dimensions are independent; Then this distribution is sampled and used to reconstruct the same image.
+It should be noted that the **PyTorch** framework was utilized for this project.

 ## Dataset